vmchale/apple/doc/apple-by-example.md

 `([((+)/* 0 (x::Arr (7 × 7) float))%ℝ(:x)] ⨳ {7,7})` applies a 7x7 mean filter to a
 2-dimensional array.

-We can use [Pillow](https://python-pillow.org/) to apply it to an image.
+We can use [Pillow](https://python-pillow.org/) to apply it to an image:

 ```{.include}
 nb/convolve.html